Credit For Prior LearningWhat is Prior Learning?

 - Participation in certification programs and professional development courses

 Only documented, college-level learning will be awarded college credit.
 Credit is granted for learning from experience, not for experience alone.
-Students must complete a minimum of 25 percent of the credits required for their degree in residence at Berkeley College.
-No more than half the major credits in the degree program may be prior-learning credits.
+Students must complete the last 25 percent of the credits required for their degree in residence at Berkeley College.

 Detailed information is available in the Credit for Prior Learning Guide.